Azure-Samples/azure-search-openai-demo/README.md

 1. Run `./scripts/roles.ps1` or `.scripts/roles.sh` to assign all of the necessary roles to the user.
 If they do not have the necessary permission to create roles in the subscription, then you may need to run this script for them.
 Once the script runs, they should be able to run the app locally.

 ## Enabling optional features

+### Using GPT-4

+We generally find that most developers are able to get high quality answers using GPT 3.5.
+However, if you want to try GPT-4, you can do so by following these steps:

+* In `infra/main.bicep`, change `chatGptModelName` to 'gpt-4' instead of 'gpt-35-turbo'.
+* You may also need to adjust the capacity above that line depending on how much TPM your account is allowed.

 ### Enabling GPT-4 Turbo with Vision